pytorch/torchdynamo/TROUBLESHOOTING.md

 ```

 The minifier successfully reduced the graph to the op that raises the error in `toy_compiler`.
-The other difference from the above procedure is that the minifier is automatically run after encountering a backend compiler error.
+The other difference from the procedure in [TorhInductor Errors](#torchinductor-errors) is that the minifier is automatically run after encountering a backend compiler error.
 After a successful run, the minifier writes `repro.py` to `torchdynamo.config.base_dir`.

 ## Excessive Recompilation